 Winter Ozone Season Communication

-In response to input received from the public, the DEQ is revising the plan to improve communication during the 2019 Winter Ozone Season (January – March).
-Every month throughout the Winter Ozone Season, the DEQ will be communicating on topics relating to ozone and the Upper Green River Basin.
+In response to input received from the public, the DEQ is revising the plan to improve communication during the 2020 Winter Ozone Season (January – March).
+Throughout the Winter Ozone Season, the DEQ will be communicating on topics relating to ozone and the Upper Green River Basin.

 The AQD will issue an Ozone Outlook notice for the Upper Green River Basin when weather conditions are forecasted to persist for multiple days that may be conducive for ozone formation.
 AQD will issue an Ozone Outlook notice 48 hours in advance of the first day of the Ozone Outlook.
 When an Ozone Outlook is issued, it is intended to assist the community to prepare accordingly (e.g., postpone non-essential activities until after or complete essential activities prior) for the days included in the Ozone Outlook to voluntarily reduce emissions.
 Please remember that current information on ozone levels at the AQD’s monitoring stations can be found at www.wyvisnet.com.